-D 1/ D Assessment Criteria Descriptors Emerging The learner does not completely accomplish the purpose of the assignme There are gaps in conceptual understanding.
+Assessment Criteria Descriptors Emerging The learner does not completely accomplish the purpose of the assignment.
+There are gaps in conceptual understanding.
 Developing The learner largely completes the purpose of the assignment and exhibits understanding of major concepts though some essential details maybe missing.
-Competent The learner accomplishes the purpose of the assignment and exhibits the - awareness and understanding of the concepts.
+Competent The learner accomplishes the purpose of the assignment and exhibits the awareness and understanding of the concepts.
 Exemplary The learner entirely accomplishes the purpose of the assignment and exhibits thorough understanding of concepts.
 The learner is a model student

-- Student Led Conference/Gallery Walk.
-The student led conference/gallery walk is a formal affair.
-This conference provides students the ownership to share their strengths and areas of improvement with their parents.
-On student led conference day/gallery walk students guide their parents through examples of what and how they have learned throughout the year.
-On this day students arrive at and leave school with their parents - Parent Teacher Meeting Parent teachers meet is held every quarter, it is a very useful tool to communicate the learning and progress of students to the parents.
+- Student Led Conference and Gallery Walk- The student led conference and gallery walk are formal affairs.
+These conferences provides students the ownership to share their strengths and areas of improvement with their parents.
+On Student led Conference and Gallery Walk students guide their parents through examples of what and how they have learned throughout the year.
+On this day students arrive at and leave school with their parents - Parent Teacher Meeting PTMs are held every quarter, they are very useful tools to communicate the learning and progress of students to the parents.
 These meetings are used by teachers and parents to apprise each other about the child's individual strengths and weaknesses and the way forward.
-Apart from the scheduled PTMs parents may meet any teacher concerned by seeking an appointment through a phone call or the student's ERIC.

-- Daily SMS system- The school sends an SMS daily to all the parents of the whole school.
+Apart from the scheduled PTM parents may meet any teacher concerned by seeking an appointment through a phone call or the student's ERIC. - Daily SMS system- The school sends an SMS daily to all the parents of the whole school.
 It informs the parents about the engagements of the day and home assignments if any, for their child specifically.
 This service enables the parents to know in a nutshell, learning and events of each day. - Front Desk Program- The parents are invited to witness the journey of learning of their child once a year.
 The students display the knowledge gained, the concepts understood, the skills developed, the attitudes acquired and the profiles build during that period of time.
 It incorporates all the five essential elements of PYP.
-FDP is also used as a tool to educate parents about the philosophy of PYP. - Home visits- All Scottish High teachers visit their student's homes once in the academic year.
+FDP is also used as a tool to orient parents about the philosophy of PYP.
+FDP is held once every year for each section of each class. - Home visits- All Scottish High teachers visit their student's homes once in the academic year.
 It is an informal visit where the parents are free to talk to the teacher regarding the progress and learning of their child.
 Home visits have been highly appreciated by the parents and grandparents. - Family Letters A family letter is sent before beginning a new unit of inquiry.
-It consists of the expanse of curriculum that will be covered for that stipulated time. - The individual student PPT At the end of every year the home room tutor sends a PPT consisting of photographs/videos showing his/her journey of learning during various units of inquiry and single subject areas.
+It consists of the expanse of curriculum that will be covered for that stipulated time. - The Digital Portfolio At the end of every year the home room tutor makes and shares a digital portfolio of the child photographs/videos showing his/her journey of learning during various units of inquiry and single subject areas.
 It showcases the five essential elements the child has developed during the current year.
-It is also a way of reporting IB learner profile to the parents. - PYP Exhibition- In the final year of PYP, Grade 5 students put up an exhibition where every student demonstrates engagement with essential elements- knowledge, concept, skill, attitudes and action.
+It is also a way of reporting IB learner profile and attitudes to the parents. - PYP Exhibition- In the final year of PYP, Grade 5 students put up an exhibition where every student demonstrates engagement with essential elements- knowledge, concept, skill, attitudes and action.
 Students are involved in collaborative transdisciplinary inquiry that involves identifying, investigating and offering solutions to real- life issues or problems.